smauret/eos-mini-uni/README.md

     cleos push action university addstudent '["university"]' -p university@active
     ```

+* In the `ApiService.js` you need to replace the `privateKey` with your private key, to find your privateKey you can use `cleos wallet private_keys`

 * Go to your browser and check that the table is displayed